 - An invoice of publication costs.
 If you have not yet received an invoice from your publisher, please estimate costs below and submit the invoice when available.
 VGSA funds cannot be disbursed without said invoice.

 The application should be submitted electronically to the VGSA email account (firstname.lastname@example.org).
 Applications will be reviewed by a committee comprised of the current VGSA treasurer, faculty advisor, and the UF CVM Associate Dean for Research and Graduate Studies.

-Questions regarding applications can be forwarded to email@example.com.
+Questions regarding applications can be forwarded to the VGSA treasurer: email@example.com.